-Higher Logic's Moderation feature gives administrators and community managers the opportunity to review every new Discussion post and Library Entry before they're publicly available.
-This feature is often used in Public communities to ensure content is properly monitored prior to consumption.
+Higher Logic's Moderation feature gives administrators and community managers the opportunity to review every new Discussion post, Library Entry, Blog post, and Ideation submission before they're publicly available.
+This feature is often used in public communities to ensure content is properly monitored prior to consumption.

-If your community is configured to moderate Discussion posts and Library Entries, you'll want to stay on top of them so content is available to your members in a timely manner.
-While you can directly monitor moderated items from Discussions and Libraries, your community's Moderation Queue offers the easiest way to track ALL moderated items from one place.
+If your community is configured to moderate this content, you'll want to stay on top of each moderated item so content is available to your members in a timely manner.
+While you can directly monitor moderated items from their associated areas of the community, your community's Moderation Queue offers the easiest way to track ALL moderated items from one place.

 NOTE: Super Admins can also manage every moderated item from every community across their site from the Admin interface.
 From there, navigate to the Community > Moderation > Queue page.
 You can think of this as the global moderation queue, as opposed to the queue in an individual community.
 For more information about managing ALL of your site's Moderation items, as well as configuring site-wide Moderation settings, see Manage Your Site's Moderation Queue.

 - Click Moderation.